adri567/CheesyChart/README.md

 1️⃣ In XCode go to File ➤ Add Packages...

-2️⃣ In the top right corner, paste https://github.com/adri567/CheesyChart.git 🧀 and press Enter.
+2️⃣ In the top right corner, paste https://github.com/adri567/CheesyChart.git 🧀 (without the cheese emoji 😉) and press Enter.

 3️⃣ Choose CheesyChart from the list of options ➤ Add Package